Hadookhan/chess_v1/README.md

 My personal recreation of Chess

 ## How it works
+- Web-Based -> Uses Flask alongside React to implement backend to frontend
 - Uses Chess Notation commands to move pieces
 - Applies standard Chess rules
 - Uses Stockfish for evaluation